 Next, make your way to downtown Petoskey to check out the local shops, Crooked Tree Arts Center, or one of the many tastings available in this hip little area.
 Enjoy in a beer flight at Beards Brewery, coffee at North Perk Coffee, a spirit tasting at Gypsy Vodka, wine tasting at Petoskey Farms Vineyards, or like me, a handcrafted soda flight at Roast & Toast.
 Petoskey has some adorable shops for souvenirs and gourmet foods, like Grandpa Shorter’s Gifts, North Goods, and Threads.

 Fun Fact: Hemingway wrote a lot about Petoskey and Northern Michigan in general.

-For dinner, head over to Stafford’s Pier Restaurant.
-This is a perfect place to try oak-planked whitefish, the local Northern Michigan fish that is a highly-regarded favorite.
-I tried it–it was light and not too fishy.
+For dinner, head over to Stafford’s Pier Restaurant, a perfect place to try oak-planked whitefish, the local Northern Michigan fish that is a highly-regarded favorite.
+I tried it.
+The fish was light and not too fishy tasting.
 Stafford’s makes excellent Cherry Praline Profiteroles (with hot fudge) for dessert, so be sure to save room.

-After dinner, a fun option is to take a tour on the Pointer Boat where you get to ride in a comfy pontoon boat.
+After dinner, a fun option is to take a tour with Pointer Boat on a pontoon boat.
 The expensive houseboats and waterfront homes along the drive are highly impressive.
-I did not know this much wealth existed in this part of the country.
-Everything was so clean and pristine.
-The evening concluded with a nightcap at the Terrace Inn.
+I had no idea this much wealth existed in this part of the Michigan—everything was so pristine.
+Our evening concluded with a nightcap at the Terrace Inn.

 Note: Petoskey is in the snow belt part of the state.
 It gets LOTS Of snow.